 What To Eat In Telok Blangah Crescent Food Centre

-Telok Blangah Crescent Food Centre caters to almost all of the resident’s cravings.
-So whether you’re feeling under the weather or just want to have something in particular, the food centre is the right place for you.
+Telok Blangah Crescent Food Centre caters to almost all the residents’ cravings.
+So whether you’re feeling under the weather or want something in particular, the food centre is the right place for you.

 Fei Lou Porridge

 The Century Egg Porridge is thick and flavorful.
 Every bowl has loads of century eggs and peanuts.
-Thus, making it stands out among other porridge selling stalls in the neighbourhood.
+Thus making it stand out among other porridge-selling stalls in the neighbourhood.

 However, you have to prepare yourself for the long lines.
 No worries.
-Locals flocking in the stall proves the excellent food taste of every dish.
+Locals flocking to the stall prove the excellent food taste of every dish.